 The industry needs to start looking at current processes differently and grasp the concept of construction industrialisation.

 The concept is illustrated in the construction industrialisation wheel below.
-Five key competencies need to be understood if we are to embrace an industrialised approach; design for manufacture & assembly (DfMA), offsite manufacture, logistics and onsite assembly, followed by design of maintenance.
+Five key competencies need to be understood if we are to embrace an industrialised approach; design for manufacture & assembly (DfMA), offsite manufacture, logistics and onsite assembly, followed by best-in-class maintenance.
 These five building blocks are underpinned by eight management skills that are, in our opinion, necessary to drive change.

 Help can be found under the management topic.

 The School provides hundreds of ‘best-in-class’ learning resources that help to build an understanding of offsite:

-- Sub-topics – the five elements of industrialisation; DfMA, offsite construction, logistics, onsite assembly and design for maintenance
+- Sub-topics – the five elements of industrialisation; DfMA, offsite manufacturing, logistics, onsite assembly and best-in-class maintenance

 - Format – do you prefer video, e-learning, workshops, webinars or web documents?

 - Competency level – beginner, intermediate or advanced.

 To have a sneak preview, view Topics or Learn from the main menu to take you to the help you need.
 Whilst all our resources are free, we do ask that you register with the School to access them.